Selection & Consideration for Rosters

 People have questions.
 Each year, we field over 200 new inquiries from interested players and families.
 Not all wish to become candidates, but folks want to know who we are and what we do.
 Of course, the big question is “How does my kid try out for the Ruffnecks?”

-Over the years, the task of defining ourselves for prospective players and their families has actually become easier.
+Over the years, the task of defining ourselves for prospective players and their families is one of consistency.
 Why?
 Because we deliver a purposeful, developmental path for serious baseball players.
 And we ONLY field ONE team per age/class level.
 The integrity of the single roster (per level) philosophy, along with the opportunities players get to play and practice with older and younger Ruffnecks, are distinctive qualities of the program.

 No Traditional Tryouts – What Does That Mean?

-1. Enroll in Fall Baseball: Registration opens at the end of May for the upcoming Fall.
+- Enroll in Fall Baseball: Registration opens in June for the upcoming Fall.
 There are three Fall Programs.

 Selecting a program matters… so does selecting a TEAM.
 Buyers beware!
 Some red flags and considerations follow: